Hermits Rest

 Equipment Needed

-Tripod for a more percise composition and a circular polarizing filter
+Tripod for a more precise composition and a circular polarizing filter

 Number of Other Photographers to Expect

-Most likely very few.
+There were most likely very few.
 I was the only one there during my visit.
-It's an out of the way location that I'm sure many discover by accident!
+It's an out-of-the-way location that I'm sure many discover by accident!
 I know I did.

 Weather

 The Colorado weather is usually mild in the summer and cold (lows in the 20s) in the spring and fall.
-Having never been to this location in the winter, I am not sure the road is open or maintained at that time of year.
+Having never been to this location in the winter, I don't know whether the road is open or maintained at that time of year.

 Cell Service